kjkellyphys/PETITE/README.md

 In ./data/VEGAS_dictionaries you have processed versions of the adaptive maps, with the following structure:

 ### Pre-generated processed standard model showers
-standard_maps.pkl is a dictionary of dictionaries.
+sm_maps.pkl is a dictionary of dictionaries.
 The first layer of keys are the standard model processes:
     'PairProd', 'Comp', 'Ann', 'Brem', 'Moller' and 'Bhabha' For each process we there are several entries corresponding to different incoming energy.
 Each entry is a vector in which the first component is the incoming energy, while the second has a dictionary with VEGAS parameters and the adaptive map ('neval', 'max_F', 'Eg_min', 'adaptive_maps').

-Besides the adaptive maps
+Besides the adaptive maps, there are also cross section tables for each process, which are used to determine the process that occurs in each step of the shower evolution.
+These can be found in sm_xsecs.pkl.

 ### Pre-generated processed dark showers
 dark_maps.pkl is a dictionary of dictionaries.